 Additionally, you can intermix edible veggies in with your bushes and flowers for beautiful color and textural variety — just make sure you stick with organic landscaping overall to avoid unwanted chemicals on your food.
 Says Eco Landscape’s Senior Designer Sean Lewis: “Choose vegetables like red chard, Tuscan kale, and artichoke.
 Mix these in with your ornamental plants.”

-Wherever you plan to garden, soil is king.
-My soil has always been sandy, so I've learned to add lots of compost, but don't make it complicated.
-You can pick up organic compost from the nursery if you don't make your own, and add more each season.
-Also, periodically, add organic fertilizer, and your plants will be really happy.
+3. Soil counts: Wherever you plan to garden, soil is king.
+My soil has always been sandy, so I’ve learned to add lots of compost, but don’t make it complicated.
+You can pick up organic compost from the nursery if you don’t make your own, and add more each season.
+Also, periodically, add organic fertilizer and your plants will be really happy.

-Your family can help select veggies, plant them, and work in the garden together.
-It's a great opportunity for teaching and learning lessons about work, problem solving, food appreciation, and nature.
-I learned a lot as a child from gardening, including a strong work ethic.
-A community garden can also be a great place to get to know neighbors and other community members, sharing with each other a well-tended harvest.
-Above all, have fun.
-Don't take on more than you think you can easily manage.
-Jump in and enjoy your outdoor time.
-I look forward to hearing about your tasty tomatoes.
+7. Involve your family: Your family can help select veggies, plant them, and work in the garden together.
+It’s a great experience to teach about work, problem solving, food appreciation, and nature.
+I learned a lot as a child from gardening — including a strong work ethic.
+Community gardens can also be a great place to get to know neighbors and other community members, sharing with each other a well-tended harvest.

 Above all, have fun!
 Don’t take on more than you think you can easily manage.
 Jump in and enjoy your outdoor time.
 I look forward to hearing about your tasty tomatoes!